From Russia’s Far East to South Korea. Back to real Asia. Nevertheless, a travel thru a country rather unusual to us.

 So we use the time to give Prado a spa to comply with US regulations not admitting any soil, remains of insects or other sacrificed animals entering the US.
 Thus, intensive car washing.

 Busan: finally a different Korea.
 We’re in Haeundae.
 The beach of Busan.
 Very urban, highrising buildings, lots of folks, eateries and watering holes.
 And secretely a few Kories are even allowed to speak a few words of English.

-The beach may be not what we expect from a secluded, romantic beach resort.
+The beach not what we expect from a secluded, romantic beach resort.
 But those used to go to Costa Brava or Costa del Sol in Spain will feel at home in Haeundae.

 Changwon, 28th August

 Then it’s time to bring Prado to the port in Masan; some 50km west of Busan.
 We stay in Changwon.
 1 of the strangest cities we’ve seen in Korea.
 Just ugly, nothing else.
 Rundown CBD, dirty, a lot of drunken guys.
 Exactly the place you don’t want to visit.
 But we take the chance to celebrate eternal Korean – Swiss friendship with some ladies taking some leave from their beloved husbands.

 The next morning to the port of Masan.
 The hell a lot of difficulties to find the correct place – finally the customs broker picks us up and escorts us to the Masan I Car Port.
 And we release Prado for its journey to America.

 18 740 km since we left Luang Prabang, Laos 3 months ago.

 Hopefully we’ll see Prado again in Tacoma, WA – including all our stuff inside.

 And us – we’re backpackers again.
 Not yet eating banana pancakes, but taking the bus back to Busan and then the metro to the CBD to stay in another lovely Love Motel.